 The main difference between the two is that eczema occurs when the skin has an allergic reaction, sometimes with no known allergy trigger.
-This is why eczema is commonly seen in patients with a history of allergies or asthma.
+This is why it is commonly seen in patients with a history of allergies or asthma.
 Dry skin, on the other hand, tends to result from factors including cold weather, low humidity, dehydration, and not using moisturizer.

 Additionally, eczema causes more severe itching than dry skin.
 While dry skin may be accompanied by some itchiness and irritation, it won’t be overwhelming.
-Dry skin can be managed with a thick moisturizer, while an eczema flare may require the use of topical steroid cream to suppress the immune system and stop the allergic reaction.
+Dry skin can be managed with a thick moisturizer, while a flare may require the use of topical steroid cream to suppress the immune system and stop the allergic reaction.

 In addition to topical steroids, moisturizing is a key part of treatment.
 Emollient moisturizers, whether in the form of ointment, lotion, cream, or gel form, should be used every day to prevent flares.
-For some patients, dietary changes can also help manage eczema flares.
+For some patients, dietary changes can also help manage flares.

 Dr. Jaime Kratz at Kratz Allergy and Asthma is an eczema specialist in Port Richey and Trinity.
 Contact us today to schedule an appointment!